Gabriele Rolando: Reggina

-On 19 August 2019, Rolando joined to Serie C club Reggina on an undisclosed fee and he signed a 3-year contract.
-On 25 August he made his debut for the club as a substitute replacing Desiderio Garufo in the 61st minute of a 1–1 away draw against Virtus Francavilla.
+On 19 August 2019, Rolando joined Serie C club Reggina for an undisclosed fee, signing a three-year contract.
+On 25 August, he made his debut for the club as a substitute replacing Desiderio Garufo in the 61st minute of a 1–1 away draw against Virtus Francavilla.
 On 16 September, Rolando played his first match as a starter for Reggina, a 1–1 away draw against Bari, he was replaced by Desiderio Garufo after 69 minutes.
 Three weeks later, on 6 October, he played his first entire match for the club, a 1–1 away draw against Paganese.
-On 23 October he scored his first goal for the club in the 45th minute of a 4–1 home win over Picerno.
+On 23 October, he scored his first goal for the club in the 45th minute of a 4–1 home win over Picerno.

 On 21 January 2021, he joined Bari on loan.
 Bari would be obligated to purchase his rights in case of their promotion to Serie B at the end of the season.
 They were not promoted.